astronomersiva/ensembleTech/README.md

 <img src = "gpio.png">

 Here is a simple program to turn on an LED.
+To run a Python program that involves GPIO, use the following command in the terminal.

+`sudo python fileName.py`

     import RPi.GPIO as GPIO